Algerian cuisine is hearty and flavorful, often emphasizing spices, fresh vegetables, and various meats.

 This is typically a light meal, often consisting of bread with jam, honey, or butter, accompanied by coffee or tea.

-Lunch duration is the most crucial meal.
+Lunch duration is the most important meal.
 It usually takes place between 1:00 PM and 2:30 PM.
-Many businesses close for a break during this time.
+Many businesses close for a break in this period.

-Dinner is lighter than lunch and is eaten later in the evening, often approximately 8:00 PM or 9:00 PM.
+Dinner is lighter than lunch and is eaten later in the evening, often about 8:00 PM or 9:00 PM.

 The national dish.
 Steamed semolina grains offered with a rich stew of vegetables (carrots, zucchini, potatoes, chickpeas) and meat (lamb, chicken, or beef).